-- 1. verify that the detainee has been advised of and afforded his/her due process rights, as provided above in this standard; - 2. refer to the IDP any incident involving a serious violation that may result in the following sanctions: initiation of criminal proceedings, recommended disciplinary transfer, disciplinary segregation, or monetary restitution.
-This includes all code violations in the "greatest" and "high" categories (100s and 200s), and must include code violations in the "high moderate" category (300s) in order for any of the sanctions listed above to be imposed;

-- 3. serve the detainee with: - a. a copy of the UDC decision which must contain the reason for the disposition and sanctions imposed; or - b. written notification of charges and hearing before the IDP; and - 4. if the detainee's case is being referred to the IDP, advise the detainee, in writing, of his/her due process rights as provided in this standard.
+- 1. advise the detainee of his/her rights at the hearing; - refer to the IDP any incident involving a serious violation associated with an Athrough-D-range sanction.
+This includes code violations in the "greatest" and "high" categories (100s and 200s); - 3. serve the detainee with: - a. a copy of the UDC decision which must contain the reason for the disposition and sanctions imposed; or - b. written notification of charges and hearing before the IDP; and - 4. if the detainee's case is being referred to the IDP, advise the detainee, in writing, of: - a.
+The right to call witnesses and present evidence before the IDP, and - b.
+The right to a staff representative before the IDP.